Help center · FAQ

 What the platform is, what “sutra” means here, and who it is for.

 Invite Sutra is a digital invitations platform for weddings and celebrations.
-It helps you create invitation pages, collect RSVPs, share event details, and receive wishes or gifts in one shareable link.
+It helps you create invitation pages, collect RSVPs, share event details, receive wishes, and optionally show a direct UPI gift option for the host in one shareable link.

 We use “sutra” in the sense of a thread that ties things together: your invite, RSVPs, reminders, and guest-friendly details stay connected in one calm link—instead of scattered chats and screenshots.